Gurjar: India

-In India Gurjars are one of the prominent castes besides Jats and Rajputs.

 Today, the Gurjars are classified under the Other Backward Class category in some states in India.
 However, in Jammu and Kashmir and parts of Himachal Pradesh, they are designated as a Scheduled Tribe under the Indian government's reservation program of positive discrimination.
 Hindu Gurjars were assimilated into several varnas.

 Delhi

 Gurjars form an important component of Delhi.
 They have combined their traditional occupation of pastoralism and marginal cultivation over a large area in and around Delhi.
-Currently there is one Gurjar Member of Parliament, Ramesh Bidhuri, and six Gurjar MLAs, including the Leader of the Opposition in the Delhi Legislative Assembly, Ramvir Singh Bidhuri, Madan Lal, Sahi Ram, Kartar Singh Tanwar, Dhanwanti Chandila and 26 Councillors in the MCD.
-A part of National Highway 24 was named after Gurjar Samrat Mihir Bhoja Marg by then Chief Minister Sahib Singh Verma.

 Haryana

 The Gurjar community in Haryana has set elaborate guidelines for solemnizing marriages and holding other functions.
 In a mahapanchayat ("the great panchayat"), the Gujjar community decided that those who sought dowry would be excommunicated from the society.

 Rajasthan

 The Rajasthani Gurjars worship Surya, Devnarayan (an avatar of Vishnu), Shiva and Bhavani.

+Gurjar Goth is collective chant-like singing sung by Gurjar men and women, the themes of songs generally being Devnarayan Katha.
 In Rajasthan, some members of the Gurjar community resorted to violent protests over the issue of reservation in 2006 and 2007.
+They demanded a change in their status from Other Backward Class (OBC) to Scheduled Tribe (ST).
+They felt marginalized and faced livelihood crises.
 During the 2003 election to the Rajasthan assembly, the Bharatiya Janata Party (BJP) promised them Scheduled Tribe status.
 However, the party failed to keep its promise after coming to the power, resulting in protests by the Gurjars in September 2006.

 In May 2007, during violent protests over the reservation issue, members of the Gurjar community clashed with the police.
 Subsequently, the Gurjar protested violently, under various groups including the Gurjar Sangarsh Samiti, Gurjar Mahasabha and the Gurjar Action Committee.
-The protestors blocked roads and set fire to two police stations and some vehicles.
-Presently, the Gurjars in Rajasthan are classified as Other Backward Classes.
+Presently, the Gurjars in Rajasthan are classified as Other Backward Class.

-On 5 June 2007, Gurjars rioted over their desire to be added to the central list of tribes who are given preference in India government job selection as well as placement in the schools sponsored by the states of India.
-This preference is given under a system designed to help India's poor and disadvantaged citizens.
+On 5 June 2007, Gurjars rioted over their desire to be added to the central list of tribes who are given favoured treatment under the reservation system.
 However, other tribes on the list oppose this request, as it would make it harder to obtain the few positions already set aside.

-In December 2007, the Akhil Bhartiya Gurjar Mahasabha ("All-India Gurjar Council") stated that the community would boycott BJP, which was in power in Rajasthan.
+In December 2007, the Akhil Bhartiya Gurjar Mahasabha ("All-India Gurjar Council") stated that the community would boycott the BJP, which was in power in Rajasthan.
 But in 2009 the Gurjar community was supporting BJP so that they could be politically benefitted.
 Kirori Singh Bainsla fought and lost on the BJP ticket.
-In early 2000s (decade), the Gurjar community in Dang region of Rajasthan was also in news for the falling sex ratio, unavailability of brides, and the resulting polyandry.
+In the early 2000s, the Gurjar community in Dang region of Rajasthan was also in news its falling sex ratio, unavailability of brides, and the resultant polyandry.